Flotomate/product_docs/source/asset-management/modify-assets.rst

             :alt: figure 117.2

     c. **Asset Component**: You can either put a field in property or component.
-In the same way, you can add the field to a particular component.
+In the same way, you have to add the field to a particular component (Software in the below figure).

         .. _amf-118.1:
         .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-118.1.png